carowann/carowann/README.md

 💻 **42 Firenze Student** | Final Year Statistics Student at University of Florence
 Transitioning from statistics to a full career in software development

-## 🎯 About Me

-I'm a Computer Science enthusiast currently studying at 42 Firenze, in my final year of a Statistics degree at the University of Florence.
-What started as a complementary skill has become my true calling, I've decided to pursue a full career in software development.

 ## 🛠️ Technical Skills

 ### Programming Languages